Using the CLI

 AI agent integration

-The Flare CLI includes an agent skill that teaches AI coding agents how to use the CLI to triage errors, investigate occurrences, and manage projects on your behalf.
+The Flare CLI includes an agent skill that teaches AI coding agents how to use the CLI to triage errors, investigate occurrences, monitor performance, and manage projects on your behalf.